-The result obtained from calculation of analysis of the initial, final and weight change of the various groups is presented in table 2.
-The final body weight of group D and E showed a statistically significant increase (P<0.05) relative to the control group A. The final body weight for group B & C treated with just methamphetamine was significantly lower (P>0.05) than the control animals and showed a statistically decrease compared with the control (P>0.05).
-The final body weight for group F & G treated with methamphetamine and vitamin E showed a significant decrease (P>0.05) relative to control group.
+The results obtained from the analysis of the initial, final and weight changes of the various groups are presented in Table 2.
+The final body weights of groups D and E were significantly greater (P<0.05) than those of control group A. The final body weights of groups B and C, which were treated with only methamphetamine, were significantly lower (P>0.05) than those of the control animals and were significantly lower than those of the control animals (P>0.05).
+The final body weights of the F & G groups treated with methamphetamine and vitamin E were significantly lower (P>0.05) than those of the control group.

 Morris Water Maze Test- Escape Latency (Seconds)

-Table 2: Result of Morris water maze test- Escape latency
+Table 2: Results of the Morris water maze test: escape latency